zhanglab-srm/4Pi-SIM/README.md

 # How to run

-Step 1: Step 1: Download the example dataset and place the 'OTF' folder, which includes raw data A, data B, and OTF, in the same directory as the main code 'Main_4Pi_SIM_reconstruction.m'.
+Step 1: Download the example dataset and place the 'OTF' folder, which includes raw data A, data B, and OTF, in the same directory as the main code 'Main_4Pi_SIM_reconstruction.m'.

 The example dataset and 'OTF' folder is available at: https://doi.org/10.6084/m9.figshare.25714068.